BasedHardware/omi/plugins/instructions/map-notes/README.md

 ## 📌 Pin Your Thoughts to the World
 Map Notes allows you to effortlessly create public location-based notes from your conversations.
 It's like leaving pins across a global map!
+Note: When using Map Notes, only memories that include your geolocation will be captured

 ## 🌟 Creating a Pin
 The triggers to start and end a map note are `start` and `finish`.